What is GDPR?

 Many legal commentators have noted that the GDPR leaves many questions unanswered and, potentially, for courts to resolve in the years to come.
 Based on the best legal interpretations as of today, we (and many others) believe that under this balancing test, most B2B marketing (newsletters, etc.) and most direct marketing is protected as a “legitimate interest” if executed in a thoughtful way.
 On the other hand, campaigns that are not targeted in a way that is likely to be useful to someone given their industry or position may not fit a “legitimate interest.”
 It will, therefore, be more important than ever for B2B marketers to use data wisely and tailor campaigns and marketing to be relevant.

 These elements are also only relevant for prospects located in the EU, so no need to worry about any of these regulations if you’re emailing anyone outside the GDPR’s jurisdiction.

-Our team has been working hard to ensure that we remain in compliance for both our benefit as well as that of our customers.
+Our team is working hard to ensure that we remain in compliance for both our benefit as well as that of our customers.
 Our product is more complex in the way that it handles data than most, so our compliance is similarly complicated.

-- Apollo has achieved a SOC 2 Type I accreditation report.
-The SOC 2 evaluates Apollo controls that are relevant to data security, availability, and confidentiality.
-To gain this accreditation, we completed an evaluation into our effectiveness to prove the success of our controls and their ability to maintain security, availability, and confidentiality over a predetermined span of time.
+- Apollo has achieved a SOC 2 and ISO 27001 security accreditation report.
+These evaluate Apollo controls that are relevant to data security, availability, and confidentiality.
+To gain these accreditations, we completed evaluations into our effectiveness to prove the success of our controls and their ability to maintain security, availability, and confidentiality over a predetermined span of time.

 - Apollo has implemented advanced data controls, which include the encryption of all user data, designed to protect our customers’ data from leak and malicious intent.
 Our team regularly tests our product to fix any potential problems and maintains the industry’s highest standards in information security.